- Conville & Walsh Ltd

 He has worked previously as a designer and an internationally published cartoonist, but is now devoting himself to writing.
-His debut novel, Vernon God Little (2003), - a dark satire set in the aftermath of a Texas high school massacre - was the winner of the 2003 Man Booker Prize for Fiction.
-It is currently being adapted for the stage.
+His debut novel, Vernon God Little (2003) - a dark satire set in the aftermath of a Texas high school massacre - was the winner of the 2003 Man Booker Prize for Fiction.

 Vernon God Little (2003), DBC Pierre’s first novel, begins in the aftermath of a high-school massacre and 15-year-old Vernon Gregory Little, the eponymous hero and first-person narrator is helping the police with their investigation.